 The prostate, on the other hand, is made up of a glandular tissue that produces prostate “milk” and ducts that empty this fluid into the urethra during sexual climax.
 At the time of ejaculation, the prostate fluid combines with other reproductive gland secretions and sperm to form semen.
 The remainder of the prostate consists of fibromuscular tissue.
 The glandular tissue is sustained by the male sex hormone testosterone and after the age of 40, there is a slow and gradual increase in the size of the prostate gland because of glandular and fibromuscular cell growth.

 The breasts and prostate share much in common, both serving important “nutritional” roles.
 One of the functions of these organs is to manufacture a milky fluid.
 In the case of the breasts, it is a product of lactation, serving as nourishment for infants.
 In the case of the prostate, it is a product of ejaculation, serving as sustenance for sperm cells (that demand intense nutrition to support their marathon journey through the female reproductive tract).

 Access to the breasts as mammary feeding zones is via the stimulation of erect nipples through the act of nursing.
-Access to the prostate fluid is via the stimulation of the erect penis, with the release of semen and its prostate fluid component at
+Access to the prostate fluid is via the stimulation of the erect penis, with the release of semen and its prostate fluid component at the time of ejaculation.

 2. Sexual And Reproductive Functions